What is an API-first CMS? The Key to Effective Content Management

 Storyblok is the first headless CMS that works for developers & marketers alike.

-An API CMS can help organizations leverage these third-party services and deliver content to various channels and customer interfaces, providing the foundation for a best-of-breed digital experience platform.
+This means an API CMS can help organizations leverage these third-party services and deliver content to a variety of channels and customer interfaces, providing the foundation for a best-of-breed digital experience platform.

 Storyblok ticks all the boxes of an API-first CMS, but it offers so much more, including a visual editor, content workflows, localization, and more.
 But before we get into how Storyblok uses APIs, let’s dive more into APIs and then explain how an API-first CMS works.